 Q: Looking back, what are you most proud of?

 A: It has to be the community.
-I’m really proud of the climbers who collectively, have stepped up and gotten some really awesome sh** done!
+I’m really proud of the climbers who have collectively stepped up and gotten some really awesome sh** done!
 This work isn’t glamorous, but it fills up your cup.
 Climbers return to the same crag, year after year, often at the same season, and so we are really in tune with changes in the environment.
-Over the years I have witnessed our community step up in huge ways to show that we’re not just here to recreate—we’re here to care.
+Over the years, I have witnessed our community step up in huge ways to show that we’re not just here to recreate—we’re here to care.

 Q: And looking forward—what are you most excited about?